Zero-generic initial ideals: Local cohomology and weakly stable ideals

 In the following $\mm_A$ will denote the graded maximal ideal of $A$.

 \begin{definition} A monomial ideal $I$ of $A=A_{\mathbb{K}}$ is called {\em weakly stable} if $X_n,\dots,X_1$ form a filter-regular sequence for $A/I$. \end{definition}

 Equivalently, a monomial ideal $I$ of $A$ is weakly stable if, for all monomials $u\in I$ and for all $j<m(u)$, there exists a positive integer $k$ such that $X_j^ku/X_{m(u)}^l\in I$, where $l$ is the largest integer such that $X_{m(u)}^l$ divides $u$.
-Furthermore, it is then easily seen that strongly stable, stable and $p$-Borel ideals are weakly stable ideals.
+Furthermore, it is then easily seen that strongly stable, stable and $p$-Borel ideals are weakly stable ideals; in particular generic initial ideals are always weakly stable.

 \begin{remark} The definition of weakly stable ideals can be found for instance in \cite{CaSb}.
 This class has also been introduced by means of equivalent definitions by other authors, see that of {\em ideals of nested type} in \cite{BeGi} or {\em quasi-stable} ideals in \cite{Se}.
 The name we use comes from the above exchange condition, which is weaker than those which define stable and strongly stable ideals.\\ {\rm\bf (b)} Another useful characterization of weakly stable ideals is that all of their associated primes are segments, i.e. of the form $(X_1,X_2,\ldots,X_i)$ for some $i$.
 We notice that $\mm_A$-primary ideals are weakly stable.\\ {\rm\bf (c)} The saturation $I:X_n^{\infty}$ of a weakly stable ideal $I$ with respect to the last variable equals the saturation $I:\mm_A^{\infty}$ of $I$ with respect to $\mm_A$ and the resulting ideal is again weakly stable.\\ {\rm\bf (d)} Let $A_{[j]}:={\mathbb{K}}[X_1,\dots,X_j]$ and $I_{[j]}$ denote the ideal $I \cap A_{[j]}$ (so that $A_{[n]}=A$ and $I_{[n]}=I$).
 It descends immediately from the definition that, when $I$ is weakly stable $I_{[j]}$ is weakly stable for all $j=1,\dots,n$. \end{remark}